DeAntiWang/deantiwang.github.io/about.md

 <p>

-I just graduated form Shandong Beizhen Middle School .
+I just graduated from Shandong Beizhen Middle School .

 <p>

-On Nov.20 2016 , I retire form the OI .
+On Nov.20 2016 , I retired from the OI .

 <p>